Back to blog

 Dashboards, Alerts, and Reports That Operators Actually Use

 The dashboard should separate monitoring from action.
 A senior operations view may show fleet readiness, charger utilization, route risk, energy cost, and depot load.
 A dispatcher needs vehicle recommendations and exceptions.
 A depot manager needs charger queues and missed sessions.
 Finance needs cost-per-mile and utilization evidence.
+For teams that need trusted KPI and BI surfaces, a dedicated custom dashboard development track can keep the reporting model, permissions, refresh cadence, and alert ownership clear.

 Good alerts are tied to decisions.
 Do not notify everyone whenever a battery percentage changes.
 Alert when an assigned vehicle may not complete a route, a charger fails during a priority session, a vehicle misses its charge window, telemetry becomes stale, or depot load creates a conflict.
 Each alert should have an owner, severity, recommended action, and closure reason.